awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-campaigninappmessage.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CustomConfig`  <a name="cfn-pinpoint-campaign-campaigninappmessage-customconfig"></a>
-Information about the custom data that is included in an in\-app messaging payload\.
+Custom data, in the form of key\-value pairs, that is included in an in\-app messaging payload\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)